-The Belize Barrier Reef
+The Amazing Belize Barrier Reef

 Off the coast of Belize lies a Treasure of Biological Diversity waiting to be explored

 Extending north and south for one-hundred and eighty miles, the barrier reef offshore of the Belize mainland is considered the most diverse section of the entire Mesoamerican Reef system.
-Our primary area of exploration is within the Southwater Caye Marine Reserve which is also a designated UNESCO World Heritage Site.
+Here, our primary area of exploration is within the Southwater Caye Marine Reserve which is also a designated UNESCO World Heritage Site.